Archived News & Events

 - March 10, 2021

 - Institute faculty members Drs.
-Christina Prather and Tania Alchalabi presented at the second webinar in the series on whole-person care for persons living with Alzheimer's disease and all other dementias within the lesbian, gay, bisexual, transgender (LGBTQ+) community.
+Christina Prather and Tania Alchalabi presented at the second webinar, Cultural Competence in Dementia Care: Discussing Diversity, Equity, and Compassionate Care: Part 2, Focusing on the LGBTQ+ Community in the series on whole-person care for persons living with Alzheimer's disease and all other dementias within the lesbian, gay, bisexual, transgender (LGBTQ+) community.

 - Seminar Recording: https://www.youtube.com/watch?v=DdfGMpR5KaY